jbbe/wordymap/wordymap/README.md

+Dependencies: Requires wordnet to be installed and be available at /usr/local/bin/wn

 When word is entered into the app it calls a python script which performs wordnet queries and writes the output to files in temp directory which are replaced with blank files at exit.